For Windows 2000 - Windows 7 (incl. Server, x86 and x64). Latest version: 3.9.7 build 713. July 13, 2011.

 It is assumed that:

-bits, flow control etc) in the data logger and can receive any data without communication
+You've configured communication parameters (baud rate, the number of data bits, flow control, etc.) in the data logger and can receive any data without communication errors.

 Solution:

-fixed size and a fixed position of each data item.
-The data record doesn't contain non-printable ending characters of an each data record, but contains constant characters of each reading.
-It is clear, that a data reading
+The figure above shows that the data flow is very simple.
+Each record has a fixed size and a fixed position of each data item.
+The data record doesn't contain non-printable ending characters of each data record but contains constant characters of each reading.
+It is clear that a data reading (in a red rectangle) begins with 0006 and ends with 00001 (in green rectangles).

-a drop-down list.
+Now, we are ready for configuring modules.
+First, please, select the "ASCII data parser and query" plug-in (fig.2, pos.1) from a drop-down list.
 Then, enable a parsing option for data received (fig. 4a, pos.
+2).

 Pic.2.
 Barcode scanner data logger.
 The data parser plug-in.

-of the ASCII parser and query plug-in (click the "Setup" button near a drop-down box fig.2, pos.1).
-The
+Now, please, open a configuration window of the ASCII parser and query plug-in (click the "Setup" button near a drop-down box fig.2, pos.1).
+The dialog window will appear on the desktop (fig.3).

 Fig.3.
 Barcode scanner data logger.
 The configuration window of the parser.

-your data flow in the data logger window (fig.1).
+The configuration process will be very simple if you've examined your data flow in the data logger window (fig.1).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
-You should type a value from the fig.1, which is underlined by green.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
+You should type value from the fig.1, which is underlined by green.

-But if a data record doesn't contain start and end markers, then you can split the data by timeout.
+But if a data record doesn't contain start and end markers, you can split the data by timeout.
 We've selected this method (fig.3 pos.3), because start and end markers may be changed later.

 Other options are not applicable in our case, because we write data to a log file only and don't export it to a database or Excel.